Axnjr/SEM7/NLP.md

 # 4. Transformation-Based Tagging (TBL)
-Also known as Brill Tagging, this method combines the benefits of rule-based and machine-learning approaches.
+Also known as Brill Tagging, this method combines the benefits of rule-based and machine-learning approaches.  it applies transformation rules to improve initial tagging

 ## Key Features:
 - **Error-Driven Learning:** Instead of manually crafting rules, TBL learns rules from a tagged training corpus.